couple holding keys

 In 2006, entrepreneur Michael Sullivan coined the term “crowdfunding,” using it to describe an ultimately failed video-blog project for which he was seeking backers.

-Crowdfunding began to move into the mainstream in 2008 and 2009, with the launch of companies such as Indiegogo and Kickstarter, respectively.
-Those websites allow supporters to help people build projects or businesses, but they do not receive equity in return.
+Crowdfunding began to move into the mainstream in 2008, with the launch of Indiegogo, quickly followed by Kickstarter and GoFundMe.
+Many other crowdfunding platforms have since emerged, and these websites allow supporters to help people build projects or businesses, but they do not receive equity in return.

 In 2012, President Barack Obama signed into law the Jumpstart Our Business Startups (JOBS) Act, which included a provision allowing equity crowdfunding.
 This permitted early-stage businesses to sell securities to raise funds via online platforms.
 The SEC followed up with the adoption of Regulation Crowdfunding to oversee the crowdfunding provisions included in the JOBS Act.